zlypher/zlypher.github.io/data/posts/dont-do-this-in-production.md

 date:   2018-08-20 21:37:00 +0200
 ---

-Checkout this awesome anecdote and blog post by Stephen Mann [Don't Do This in Production](https://stephenmann.io/post/dont-do-this-in-production/){:target="_blank" rel="noopener noreferrer"}!
+Checkout this awesome anecdote and blog post by Stephen Mann ~~Don't Do This in Production /stephenmann.io/post/dont-do-this-in-production/~~ **Not Available anymore**